 Review

-If you’re good at keeping up with pills several times a day and don’t mind spending over a dollar a day on your prenatal, this is a great option that’s also vegetarian and kosher.
+If youโre good at keeping up with pills several times a day and donโt mind spending over a dollar a day on your prenatal, this is a great option thatโs also vegetarian and kosher.
+The probiotics present are high-quality and just as important during your pregnancy as getting the right vitamins each day.

+Unfortunately, you do have to take three large tablets a day with this prenatal vitamin โ and you should spread them out between meals.
 The plus side of this practice is that these vitamins are very easy on your stomach and help keep your energy up all day long!
+Fermented iron also helps prevent constipation in women who are sensitive to it.

 This prenatal has all the recommended nutrients except for DHA (and the calcium content is low to allow iron absorption).
+Some of the folate does come from folic acid, but most of it is natural.
+Among the vitamins is an herbal blend of organic superfoods that lend themselves well to a healthy pregnancy.

 New Chapter is verified by several third-party organizations including the NSF, and is non-GMO certified.